-Starting with version 2012, the App protection feature is an experimental feature.
+Starting with version 2012, the App Protection feature is an experimental feature.

-App protection works best with the following operating systems along with the Gnome Display Manager:
+App Protection works best with the following operating systems along with the Gnome Display Manager:

-- 64-bit Ubuntu 18.04+, except Ubuntu 21.10.
+- 64-bit Ubuntu 18.10, Ubuntu 19.04, Ubuntu 19.10, and Ubuntu 20.10.

 - 64-bit Debian 9+

 - 64-bit CentOS7.5+

 - 64-bit RHEL7.5+

 - ARMHF 32-bit Raspbian 10 (Buster)+

-App protection feature does not support the operating systems that use glibc 2.34 or later.
+App Protection feature does not support the operating systems that use glibc 2.34 or later.

-If you install the Citrix Workspace app with app protection feature enabled on OS that uses glibc 2.34 or later, the OS boot might fail on restarting the system.
+If you install the Citrix Workspace app with App Protection feature enabled on OS that uses glibc 2.34 or later, the OS boot might fail on restarting the system.
 To recover from the OS boot failure, do any of the following:

 - Reinstall the OS.
-However, we do not support the app protection feature on the OS that uses glibc 2.34 or later. - Go to Recovery mode of the OS and uninstall the Citrix Workspace app using terminal. - Boot through the live OS and remove the rm -rf /etc/ld.so.preload file from the existing OS.
+However, we do not support the App Protection feature on the OS that uses glibc 2.34 or later. - Go to Recovery mode of the OS and uninstall the Citrix Workspace app using terminal. - Boot through the live OS and remove the rm -rf /etc/ld.so.preload file from the existing OS.

-Installing the app protection component:
+Installing the App Protection component: